modlee-ai/modlee/docs/README.md

     )
 ```

-## Examples

-### Colab

 ## Support
-FAQ - link to the section on the site and add some dev-specific ones here
-- Discord
-- Raise an issue
-- Open PR and read code of conduct
+If you encounter errors, [please raise an issue in this repository](https://github.com/modlee-ai/modlee_pypi/issues).

-## TODO
+## Roadmap
-- [ ] Add logo, links to website and Discord
+- [ ] Add logo, links to website and Discord.
+- [ ] Create contribution guidelines.